Cigna Healthcare Study Ranks UAE A World-Leader For Vitality

+(MENAFN- Dubai PR Network) Cigna Healthcare Study ranks UAE a World-leader for Vitality

+.
 UAE exceeds global averages with a third of people reporting high vitality due to country's holistic health approach.
-Study explores impact of stress, work-life balance and inflation on people's health and wellbeing.
-61% of UAE employees embrace office work, noting improved concentration and coworker relationships; but financial stress weighs heavy with 99% of respondents reporting burnout symptoms.

-Dubai, United Arab Emirates: The UAE tops global charts with exceptional vitality scores, according to the Cigna Healthcare Vitality Study.
-The report findings, unveiled by Jérôme Droesch, CEO of Domestic Health and Health Services, International Health, Cigna Healthcare, indicate that the UAE's commitment to holistic health has contributed to higher-than-average vitality levels, and a better work-life balance, positioning the country as a frontrunner in health and wellbeing.

 The concept of health has evolved significantly.
 Once considered solely a reflection of physical health, it has become a broader covering body and mind, including everything from mental health to work and family life.
 As a result, Cigna Healthcare launched the evolution of its flagship 360 Well-Being survey, named as 'The Vitality Study.'